Borderline Personality Disorder

 How is Borderline Personality Disorder (BPD) diagnosed?

 Borderline personality disorder is often diagnosed and treated after age 18.
 This is because an individual’s personality typically evolves so significantly throughout childhood and adolescence that providing an accurate diagnosis of a personality disorder in these phases of life can be difficult.
-Many children or teens who will go on to receive a borderline personality disorder diagnosis as adults may be initially diagnosed with depression or anxiety in their younger years.
+Many children or teens who will go on to receive a borderline personality disorder diagnosis as adults may be initially diagnosed with depression or anxiety disorders in their younger years.
 A licensed mental health professional can diagnose the condition through interviews and observations of both the individual and family history.

 Therapists and psychiatrists typically look for the following symptoms when considering a diagnosis of borderline personality disorder and other mental disorders: